willGuimont/willGuimont.github.io/_posts/2025-07-25-error-handling.md

 There’s [no silver bullet](https://worrydream.com/refs/Brooks_1986_-_No_Silver_Bullet.pdf).
 But there are better tradeoffs - depending on your constraints, goals, and team culture.
 Personally, I prefer systems where errors are explicit in the type system - like Rust or Haskell - and where failure is an architectural concern, as in Elixir, forcing you to confront it from the start.

 Errors are the norm, not the exception.
-The best systems are those that make handling them not only possible, but obvious.
+The best systems are those that make handling them not only simple, but obvious.